About Me

 -

 Folks who are living with disabilities, including chronic illness and energy limiting illnesses.
-I have lived experience as someone who is living with an energy limiting illness and who recently became disabled.
+I have lived experience as someone who is living with an energy limiting illness and who has experienced disability.

 -